bruvellu/multiview-tutorial/multiview-tutorial.md

 ![](media/17-stack-channel.png)

-- In the Channels window change the menu Color to Composite
+- In the Channels window, change the menu Color to Composite

 ![](media/18-stack-composite.png)

-- The sample is ready to be visualized
+The sample is ready to be visualized.

 ### Open orthogonal views

-- To get a sense of the data tridimentionality we want to look at the XY, XZ, and YZ optical sections
+To get a sense of the data tridimentionality we want to look at the XY, XZ, and YZ optical sections.

-- Click on Image > Stacks > Orthogonal Views (or ctrl+shift+H)
-- It takes a moment.
-XZ and YZ panels will open
+- Click on `Image` > `Stacks` > `Orthogonal Views` (or ctrl+shift+H).
+It takes a moment; XZ and YZ panels will open.

 ![](media/19-stack-orthogonal.png)

 - Resize the main window to fit the screen

+![](media/20-stack-explore.png)

-- The sample is a fly embryo which resembles a cylinder in 3D
+The sample is a fly embryo which resembles a cylinder in 3D.

 - Explore the dataset by clicking and sliding the mouse pointer through the different images

-![](media/20-stack-explore.png)

-- When done, please close the stack
+- When done, close the stack

 ## Define dataset {#sec-define-dataset}

-- Before we begin, we need to define a multiview dataset and resave the dataset
-- Defining multiview dataset will create an XML file where all the dataset metadata and information and data from the registration process will be stored
+Before we begin, we need to define a multiview dataset and resave the dataset.
+Defining a multiview dataset will create an XML file where all the dataset metadata and information and data from the registration process will be stored.

-- Go to Plugins > BigStitcher > General > Define Multi-View Dataset
+- Go to `Plugins` > `BigStitcher` > `General` > `Define Multi-View Dataset`

 ![](media/21-dataset-define.png)

-- A window named Choose method to define dataset will open
+A window named Choose method to define dataset will open.

-- On the Define Dataset using field choose Zeiss Lightsheet Z.1 Dataset Loader (Bioformats) from the dropdown menu, since our testing dataset is from Zeiss Lightsheet Z.1, then press OK
+- On the `Define Dataset` field choose `Zeiss Lightsheet Z.1 Dataset Loader (Bioformats)` from the dropdown menu, since our testing dataset is from Zeiss Lightsheet Z.1
+- Then, press OK

 ![](media/22-dataset-zeiss.png)

-- Click browse in the next window, select the CZI file, and press OK
+- Click browse, select the CZI file, and press OK

 ![](media/23-dataset-browse.png)

-- BigStitcher will read the metadata of the CZI and show a dialog with the details
+BigStitcher will read the metadata of the CZI and show a dialog with the details.

-- Check that five angles are present, that there are two channels and that the XYZ resolution matches the expected values (see above)
+- Check if five angles are present, if there are two channels, and if the XYZ resolution matches the expected values (see above)
-- Then press OK
+- Then, press OK

 ![](media/24-dataset-metadata.png)

-- If you look into the working directory, an XML file named `dataset` will have appeared there
+If we look into the working directory, an XML file named `dataset` will have appeared there.

 ![](media/25-dataset-xml.png)

-- You can open this file in a text editor to see the information stored there
+We can open this file in a text editor to see the information stored there.

-- Right-click the file, select Open With... and choose Text Editor
+- Right-click the file, select `Open With...` and choose `Text Editor`
 - The file has the file name, the image dimensions, the XYZ resolution, etc

 ![](media/26-dataset-contents.png)

-- Note that the XML only stores metadata from the dataset and not the actual image data
+Note: the XML only stores metadata from the dataset and not the actual image data.

 ## Resave dataset {#sec-resave-dataset}

-- Next, we need to convert the actual image, which is still stored in the CZI, to a format that allow us to open and visualize this heavy dataset in an efficient and lightweight manner
-- For that, we will resave the data into HDF5 format
+Next, we need to convert the actual image, which is still stored in the CZI, to a format that allow us to open and visualize this heavy dataset in an efficient and lightweight manner.
+For that, we will resave the data into HDF5 format.

-- Go to Plugins > BigStitcher > I/O > Resave as HDF5 (local)
+- Go to `Plugins` > `BigStitcher` > `I/O` > `Resave as HDF5 (local)`

 ![](media/27-resave-start.png)

-- The new window Select dataset for Resaving as HDF5 will automatically load the last used XML file, in this case, our `dataset.xml`
-- You can choose whether you want to convert every angle, all channels, all timepoints, or only a subset of those
+The new window Select dataset for Resaving as HDF5 will automatically load the last used XML file, in this case, our `dataset.xml`.
+We can choose whether we want to convert every angle, all channels, all timepoints, or only a subset of those.

 - We want it all, press OK

 ![](media/28-resave-all.png)

-- Another window will appear with some resaving options
+Another window will appear with some resaving options.
+Leave the options as is, but make sure that the Export path is pointing to the `dataset.xml` file.

-- Leave the options as is, but make sure that the Export path is pointing to the `dataset.xml` file (click on Browse and, if the file is not selected, navigate and select `dataset.xml`)
+- Click on Browse and, if the file is not selected, navigate and select `dataset.xml`
 - Press OK and wait...

 ![](media/29-resave-file.png)

-- Resaving this dataset takes about 3 min.
-But consider that larger datasets will take significantly longer (with several timepoints, for example)
-- The Log window will show that it’s done
+Resaving this dataset takes about 3 min.
+However, larger datasets with several timepoints, for example, will take significantly longer.
+The Log window will show that it’s done.

 ![](media/30-resave-done.png)

-- Note that another XML file named `dataset.xml~1` and a new HDF5 file named `dataset.h5` were created
-- Every time the dataset file is saved, BigStitcher creates a backup copy. `dataset.xml~1` was the original dataset.xml which was renamed after the resaving
+Note that another XML file named `dataset.xml~1` and a new HDF5 file named `dataset.h5` were created.
+Every time the dataset file is saved, BigStitcher creates a backup copy. `dataset.xml~1` was the original dataset.xml which was renamed after the resaving.
+If we inspect the new `dataset.xml` in a Text Editor we will see that it now points to the dataset.h5 file

-- If you inspect the new dataset.xml in a Text Editor you will see that it now points to the dataset.h5 file
+- Open the new `dataset.xml` in a text editor

 ![](media/31-resave-xml.png)

-- Whenever we refere to the multiview dataset we are referring to the XML/HDF5 pair
+Whenever we refer to the multiview dataset, we mean the XML/HDF5 pair; they are always together.

 ## Visualize dataset {#sec-visualize-dataset}

-- We can finally open the main BigStitcher application
+We can finally open the main BigStitcher application and begin the multiview reconstruction.

 ### Start BigStitcher

-- Go to Plugins > BigStitcher > BigStitcher
+- Go to `Plugins` > `BigStitcher` > `BigStitcher`

 ![](media/32-bigstitcher-start.png)

-- The last dataset.xml file will be automatically loaded in the select dataset window, click OK
+The last dataset.xml file will be automatically loaded in the select dataset window

+- Click OK

 ![](media/33-bigstitcher-latest.png)

-- This will open two windows, the BigDataViewer and the Multiview Explorer
+This will open two windows, the BigDataViewer and the Multiview Explorer.

 ![](media/34-bigstitcher-windows.png)

-- The Multiview Explorer shows a table with the individual views of the dataset.
+The Multiview Explorer shows a table with the individual views of the dataset.
 We have 5 views, each with 2 channels.
 Therefore, we have in total 10 views.
-- Clicking in a row will show the data in the BigDataViewer.
-You can select multiple rows freely.
-You can also sort the table by channel or angle for example
+Clicking in a row will show the data in the BigDataViewer.
+We can also sort the table by channel or angle.

+- Select multiple rows freely and try sorting it
-- Select the five views from Channel 561 (channel 2)
+- Then, select the five views from Channel 561 (channel 2)

 ![](media/35-bigstitcher-bright.png)

-- The image is too bright, we need to adjust the contrast
+The image is too bright, we need to adjust the contrast.

-- For that, go to Settings > Brightness & Color
+- Go to `Settings` > `Brightness & Color`
-- A new window will open

 ![](media/36-bigstitcher-contrast.png)

+A new window will open.

 - Change the max value of channel 2 to 2500

 ![](media/37-bigstitcher-adjusted.png)

-- Now we can visualize the dataset in more detail
+Now we can visualize the dataset in more detail.

 ### Learn BigDataViewer

-- It is important to familiarize yourself with the BigDataViewer commands and shortcuts
-- BigDataViewer is very intuitive to use but a quick look at the Help is important to not get lost
+It is important to familiarize yourself with the BigDataViewer commands and shortcuts.
+BigDataViewer is very intuitive to use but a quick look at the Help is important to not get lost.

-- Some of the most important commands are as follow:
-- Shift+X, Shift+Y, Shift+Z: That’s your compass.
-If you get lost, pressing one of these shortcuts will get you back to the original XY, YZ, ZX orientation
-- In this scope the rotation axis is Y
+Shift+X, Shift+Y, Shift+Z are our compass.
+If we get lost, pressing one of these shortcuts will get us back to the original XY, YZ, ZX orientation.
+In this scope the rotation axis is Y. Therefore, pressing shift+y will show the different angles from “above”.

-- Therefore, pressing shift+y will show you the separate angles
+- Press shift+y and adjust the view to see the five angles

 ![](media/38-bigstitcher-shifty.png)

+Some of the most important commands are as follow:

 - Hold left mouse button to rotate the data around the pointer
 - Hold right mouse button to drag the view